Cruel intentions » TheVoiceBW

 The 56-year-old Metsimotlhabe resident was startled to overhear his baby mama yelling at their daughter that she ‘was going to eat more cockroaches’ and get another beating.

-His concerns grew when the teenager confided in him that she had indeed been made to chow on the insect before.
+His concerns grew when the teenager confided in him that she had indeed been made to chew on the insect before.

 Arraigned before Molepolole Magistrates’ Court on Monday, where she immediately confessed, the accused was remanded in custody for a day to give the police time to find a safe place to keep the child.